scanner-research/tv-news-ingest-pipeline/README.md

 ## Getting Started

-Note: the TV News pipeline is only supported on Linux (and, most importantly, tested).
+Note: the TV News pipeline is only supported (and, most importantly, tested) on Linux.

 1. Install Python3 (requires Python 3.5 or up)